 I’m Leonardo Pacciani-Mori /leo'nardo pa't͡ʃaːni 'mɔːri/, a Simons Postdoctoral Fellow in Marine Microbial Ecology in the Hwa lab at the University of California, San Diego.

 My work at a glance

 On the map

 Here is a map of all the places where I have either given an invited or a contributed talk, presented a poster, attended an event, or spent a significant period (click any marker for full information).
 In case of an online event, the marker is located in the place where it was organized.
 Click any cluster to zoom and expand it.

 As a network

-Below is a network representing my publications and collaborations; the color of each node specifies if it represents co-authors, preprints and publications.
+Below is a network representation of my published work; the color of each node specifies if it represents co-authors, preprints or publications.
 Hover and click on each node for more information, or drag them around to change the network's shape: